Nashtare/curve_experiments/README.md

 ## Usage

-To generate BLS parameters with given 2-adicity for the scalar field:
+To generate BLS parameters with 2-adicity of 35 for the scalar field and bounded Hamming weight 1 <= w <= 7 for the generator:
 ```bash
 sage find_bls.sage 35 1 7 --save --extended --conservative
 ```
-Results are saved by default in the `bls12_generators/` folder if `--save` is specified.
+Results are saved by default in the `blsN_generators/` folder if `--save` is specified.

 ---